-Field Description 96 Deregulation Flag (1-character alpha) Identifies commodity movements which were exempt from regulation under Ex Parte 346.
-This flag is coded as '1' if the commodity was deregulated at any time during the waybill processing year.
-If the commodity was not deregulated during the waybill processing year, the field is coded as '2' 8 .
+Field Description 96 Deregulation Flag (1-character alpha) 346.
+Tł waybill ies commodity movements which were exempt from regulation under Ex Parte his flag is coded as '1' if the commodity was deregulated at any time during the l processing year.
+If the commodity was not deregulated during the waybill sing year, the field is coded as '2' 8 .
 Note: Use of this flag will only be determined by commodity, not equipment type.
-97 Service Type (1-character numeric) This flag is used by Railinc for routing and calculating miles for each record.
-Different routing formulas are used for different service types, yielding mileage that more accurately reflects railroad operating patterns.
+97 Service Type (1-digit numeric) Differe ag is used by Railinc for routing and calculating miles for each record. ent routing formulas are used for different service types, yielding mileage that ccurately reflects railroad operating patterns.
 (1) All other traffic not included in service types 2, 3 or 4.
 (2) Intermodal and finished automobiles, where the TOFC plan is non-zero or the AAR equipment type code begins with P, Q, S, or Z. (3) Coal, coke, iron ore and bulk grain, where service type is not 2, and the 2-digit STCC is 11, or the 5-digit STCC is 29913-29914, or the 3-digit STCC is 101, or the 5-digit STCC is 01130-01139 and the AAR equipment type code begins with C (designating a covered hopper).
 (4) Auto Racks/Finished Automobiles where AAR equipment type is V^6 .
-98 Expanded Carloads (6-digit numeric) The number of carloads (item 5) multiplied by the expansion factor (item 88) 6 .
-99 Billed Weight in Tons (7-digit numeric) The billed weight (item 13) calculated in $tons^6$.
-100 Expanded Tons (8-digit numeric) The billed weight in tons (item 99) multiplied by the expansion factor (item 88) 6 .
-101 Expanded Trailer/Container Count (6-digit numeric) The number of TOFC/COFC units (item 9) multiplied by the expansion factor (item 88) 6 .
+98 Expan ded Carloads (6-digit numeric) The nu mber of carloads (field 5) multiplied by the expansion factor (field 88) 6 .
+99 Billed Weight in Tons (7-digit numeric) The bil led weight (field 13) calculated in tons 6 .
+100 Expan ded Tons (8-digit numeric) The bil led weight in tons (field 99) multiplied by the expansion factor (field 88) 6 .
+101 Expan ded Trailer/Container Count (6-digit numeric) The nut (field 8 mber of TOFC/COFC units (field 9) multiplied by the expansion factor $(88)^6$.

-Field Description 102 Expanded Total Revenue (10-digit numeric) The total freight revenue (item 15) multiplied by the expansion factor (item 88).
-Revenue splits are calculated by Railinc in the following manner: the waybill's expanded freight revenue figure is divided by the number of 100 mile blocks traveled by each railroad in the route.
+Field Description 102 Expanded Total Revenue (10-digit numeric) The total freight revenue (field 15) multiplied by the expansion factor (field 88).
+Revenue splits are calculated by Railinc in the following manner: the waybill's expanded freight revenue figure is divided by the number of 100-mile blocks traveled by each railroad in the route.
 The origin railroad is apportioned revenue for an additional block, to allow for pick-up and switching expenses.
 Likewise, the termination railroad is credited with revenue for an additional block, to allow for delivery expenses 6 .
-103 Origin Railroad Split Revenue (10-digit numeric) That portion of the total expanded revenue (item 102) assigned to the origin railroad 6 .
-104 First Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (item 102) assigned to the second rail carrier in the route 6 .
-105 Second Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (item 102) assigned to the third rail carrier in the route ^{6} .
-106 Third Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (item 102) assigned to the fourth rail carrier in the route 6 .
-107 Fourth Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (item 102) assigned to the fifth rail carrier in the route ^{6} .
-108 Fifth Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (item 102) assigned to the sixth rail carrier in the route ^{6} .
-109 Sixth Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (item 102) assigned to the seventh rail carrier in the route 6 .
+103 Origin Railroad Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the origin railroad ^{6} .
+104 First Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the second rail carrier in the route ^{6} .
+105 Second Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the third rail carrier in the route ^{6} .
+106 Third Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the fourth rail carrier in the route 6 .
+107 Fourth Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the fifth rail carrier in the route ^{6} .
+108 Fifth Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the sixth rail carrier in the route ^{6} .
+109 Sixth Interchange RR Split Revenue (10-digit numeric) That portion of the total expanded revenue (field 102) assigned to the seventh rail carrier in the route ^{6} .